AI-Hypercomputer/xpk/README.md

 - `--bucket` - name of the storage bucket.
 If not set then the name of the storage is used as a bucket name.
 - `--size` - size of the storage in Gb.

-After attaching to GCS FUSE storage instance user can create workloads with storage attached:
+After attaching to GCS FUSE storage instance you can create workloads with storage attached:

 ```shell
 python3 xpk.py workload create \